Safe Space Training

 Many LGBTQ students, staff, and faculty worry about their acceptance at Kutztown University.
 They have concerns about safety, sexual orientation, gender identity, gender expression, and the campus environment.
 These issues may affect their academic success, emotional adjustment, or job satisfaction.
 As a university, it's important to make sure our students aren't facing any barriers to their learning, and being Safe Space trained can help break down some of those barriers.
 These students are often searching for someone trustworthy and a safe space to find assistance.
 You can become one of those confident and informed individuals in their support system.

-Please join the LGBTQ Resource Center staff for a Safe Space training.
-The training consists of a 1-1.5 hour presentation, followed by individual visits to the LGBTQ Resource Center for tours, questions, and to receive a Safe Space sign indicating that you have completed your training.
-Contact firstname.lastname@example.org to schedule a training or see dates of upcoming open trainings.
+Please join the LGBTQ+ Resource Center staff for a Safe Space training.
+The training consists of a 1-1.5 hour presentation, followed by individual visits to the LGBTQ+ Resource Center for tours, questions, and to receive a Safe Space sign indicating that you have completed your training.
+Contact firstname.lastname@example.org by email to schedule a training.

 What Will You Learn?

 - What does it mean to be an ally?